 So, if you can’t rely on these apps and websites to provide a definitive diagnose, should you use them at all?
-In my opinion, if you can’t resist the temptation to use these symptom checker apps and websites, you should proceed with caution.
+In my opinion, NO. But if you can’t resist the temptation to use these symptom checker apps and websites, you should proceed with caution.
 Although you may receive a possible diagnosis from these apps, I strongly recommend you also get medical advice from a doctor.

 A word of caution regarding diagnostic errors.